ricardovaldesv/holbertonschool-simple_shell/mini_shell/README.md

 # Exercises

 ## 0. printenv with environ

 > Program that prints the environment using the global variable **environ.**
 - File : 0_printenv.c, Executable : 0_printenv
 ## 1. env vs environ

 >program that prints the address of env (the third parameter of the main function) and environ (the global variable).
 - File: 1_env_vs_environ.c, Executable : 1_env_vs_environ
 ## 2. getenv()

 > Function that gets an environment variable. (without using getenv)

 - Prototype: char *_getenv(const char *name);
 - File : 2_getenv.c Executable : 2_getenv
 ## 3. PATH

+> Function that prints each directory contained in the the environment variable PATH, one directory per line.
+- file : 3_path.c executable : 3_pathi

+## 4. PATH

+> function that builds a linked list of the PATH directories.